SoftwareAG/cumulocity-modbus-demo/README.md

 cd cumulocity-modbus-demo
 ```
 In the docker-compose.yml you have to use an identifier such as the serial number or mac address.
 This serial number will be used for the registration purpose and must be unique across all tenants.
 Please change at the beginning.
-You can also change the cumulocity base url if needed.
+You can also change the Cumulocity base url if needed.

 There will be two containers ramped up: